OBOFoundry/OBOFoundry.github.io/_posts/2026-04-13-10th-issue-newsletter.md

-* **OBO Academy sessions on AI-assisted biocuration: **In parallel, community-led activities are advancing the application of AI in biocuration and ontology engineering.
-OBO Academy sessions led by Chris Tabone demonstrated the use of large language models (Claude Code) for ontology development workflows (Part 1:[ https://youtu.be/pUoelp2qbDI](https://youtu.be/pUoelp2qbDI); Part 2:[ https://youtu.be/UOjzTGnG_XM](https://youtu.be/UOjzTGnG_XM)).
-These sessions illustrated practical applications, including automated term generation, ontology editing support, and workflow acceleration, while also highlighting challenges related to validation, reproducibility, and integration with existing curation standards. \
+* **OBO Academy sessions on AI-assisted biocuration:** In parallel, community-led activities are advancing the application of AI in biocuration and ontology engineering.
+OBO Academy sessions led by Chris Tabone demonstrated the use of large language models (Claude Code) for ontology development workflows (Part 1: [https://youtu.be/pUoelp2qbDI](https://youtu.be/pUoelp2qbDI); Part 2: [https://youtu.be/UOjzTGnG_XM](https://youtu.be/UOjzTGnG_XM)).
+These sessions illustrated practical applications, including automated term generation, ontology editing support, and workflow acceleration, while also highlighting challenges related to validation, reproducibility, and integration with existing curation standards.

-* **AI in biocuration (ISB Virtual Biocuration Conference 2026). **A workshop on AI in biocuration (February 9, 2026) demonstrated the use of large language models in curation workflows and knowledge representation (recording:[ https://youtu.be/jXHmHHLp9q0](https://youtu.be/jXHmHHLp9q0); details:[ https://www.biocuration.org/events/biocuration2026-virtual/](https://www.biocuration.org/events/biocuration2026-virtual/)).
-The workshop highlighted practical applications for AI-assisted curation, along with challenges related to validation, reproducibility, and integration with established ontology development standards. \
+* **AI in biocuration (ISB Virtual Biocuration Conference 2026):** A workshop on AI in biocuration (February 9, 2026) demonstrated the use of large language models in curation workflows and knowledge representation (recording: [https://youtu.be/jXHmHHLp9q0](https://youtu.be/jXHmHHLp9q0); details: [https://www.biocuration.org/events/biocuration2026-virtual/](https://www.biocuration.org/events/biocuration2026-virtual/)).
+The workshop highlighted practical applications for AI-assisted curation, along with challenges related to validation, reproducibility, and integration with established ontology development standards.

-* **LinkML community discussion on AI governance: **A LinkML community call (February 19, 2026) addressed governance considerations for AI use, including discussion of an “AI covenant” and its potential role in defining responsible use of AI in ontology development, documentation, and data integration (recording:[ https://youtu.be/EOYypShdKdw](https://youtu.be/EOYypShdKdw)). \
+* **LinkML community discussion on AI governance:** A LinkML community call (February 19, 2026) addressed governance considerations for AI use, including discussion of an “AI covenant” and its potential role in defining responsible use of AI in ontology development, documentation, and data integration (recording: [https://youtu.be/EOYypShdKdw](https://youtu.be/EOYypShdKdw)).

-* **AI4Curation guidance resources: **Community-developed documentation provides guidance for applying AI tools in biocuration and ontology workflows ([https://ai4curation.io/aidocs/](https://ai4curation.io/aidocs/)). supporting more consistent and transparent adoption across projects. \
+* **AI4Curation guidance resources:** Community-developed documentation provides guidance for applying AI tools in biocuration and ontology workflows ([https://ai4curation.io/aidocs/](https://ai4curation.io/aidocs/)), supporting more consistent and transparent adoption across projects.

-* **OBO Slack channels for AI discussions: **Two dedicated Slack channels (#ethical-ai, #ai) have been established to coordinate discussion of ethical, technical, and governance considerations related to AI use, indicating increasing community engagement around responsible AI integration.
+* **OBO Slack channels for AI discussions:** Two dedicated Slack channels (#ethical-ai, #ai) have been established to coordinate discussion of ethical, technical, and governance considerations related to AI use, indicating increasing community engagement around responsible AI integration.

 ---